Servicing for motorhomes, caravans and small buses

 Bay height and lift capacity

 Tall over-cab and B-class motorhomes fit through our door.
-Lifts are rated for fully laden GVM on Sprinter, Ducato, Iveco and Hiace chassis.
+Lifts are rated for fully laden GVM on Hiace, Coaster and Transit chassis.

 Chassis-specialist diesel work